-Student Placements and Volunteers
+Student Placements

 YMCA-YWCA Child Care Centres may accept work experience students from Early Childhood Education programs or community volunteers to assist in our programs.
 We value the contribution that these individuals make to our programs.
-Students and volunteers are screened to assess suitability prior to working in our programs.
+Students are screened to assess suitability prior to working in our programs.
 All volunteers must undergo an interview, provide a Police/RCMP Criminal Record Check with Vulnerable Sector Clearance, a BC Ministry of Public Safety and Solicitor General Criminal Record Check with Vulnerable Sector Screening, current First Aid Certification, three professional references, and must attend an orientation to the program.
+Students are only permitted to do work experience at one location.

-Students and volunteers are supervised at ALL TIMES and are never left alone with children.
+Students are supervised at ALL TIMES and are never left alone with children.

-Please note: Students and volunteers are not permitted to offer outside care (i.e. babysitting) to families attending our Child Care programs.
+Please note: Students are not permitted to offer outside care (i.e. babysitting) to families attending our Child Care programs.